Polder: Brazil

-Several cities on the Paraíba Valley region (in the São Paulo (state)) have polders on land claimed from the floodplains around the Paraíba do Sul river.
+Several cities on the Paraíba Valley region (in the state of São Paulo) have polders on land claimed from the floodplains around the Paraíba do Sul river.

 Bangladesh

 Bangladesh has 139 polders, of which 49 are sea-facing, while the rest are along the numerous distributaries of the Ganges-Brahmaputra-Meghna River delta.
 These were constructed in the 1960s to protect the coast from tidal flooding and reduce salinity incursion.
 They reduce long-term flooding and waterlogging following storm surges from tropical cyclones.
 They are also cultivated for agriculture.